IRNAS/iframer-water-monitoring/README.md

 * OPTOD optical oxygen sensor, address 10

-## Finding address of the Ponsel sensor
+## Finding ModBus address of the Ponsel sensor

 The best way to find address of Ponsel sensor is to use Calsens software, installer for it can be found in `ponsel_software` folder.
+When using Calsens software the Ponsel 4200 Digital Module box is required.

 ## Calibrating the Ponsel sensor

 To calibrate the Ponsel sensor we have to use Calsens software, installer for it can be found in `ponsel_software` folder.
+Calibration procedure is described in user manuals of each specific sensors, as well as in `Modbus_Specifications_v021-EN.pdf` document.
+When using Calsens software the Ponsel 4200 Digital Module box is required.

 ## Wiring